btq-ag/btq-falcon-js/README.md

 This project is under [The MIT license](https://opensource.org/licenses/MIT).

-Copyright (c) 2017-2023 Grammatopoulos Athanasios-Vasileios

-This project make use of the Falcon implementation that is also under an MIT license.
+This project is based on:

+1. Original Falcon implementation
+2. Grammatopoulos Athanasios-Vasileios's Emscripten compiler setup for Falcon implementation

 ---